dgopsq/writings/posts/ripgrep-powered-search-engine-on-the-web.md

 My website’s search is using [**ripgrep**](https://github.com/BurntSushi/ripgrep) under the hood.
 You can try it out visiting the [homepage](https://www.dgopsq.space/) and typing a [simple regex](https://docs.rs/regex/1.6.0/regex/#syntax).
 As a disclaimer I just want to say that this is mostly an experiment and it’s in no way a real alternative to do Full-Text Search… but IT IS cool 😎✨

-> The result of this article is [_netgrep_](https://github.com/dgopsq/netgrep), a JavaScript module that provides an API to execute HTTP based search queries using most of all the _ripgrep_’s features.
+> The result of this article is [_netgrep_](https://github.com/dgopsq/netgrep), a JavaScript module that provides an API to execute HTTP based search queries using most of the _ripgrep_’s features.
 You can take a look at the code right away since it should be decently commented 🤓

 # The idea